 - 3. Registration.
 Due to maritime law, the country of registration of a ship relates to the rules and regulations it is subject to.
 These are known as flags of convenience, with Panama, Liberia, and the Marshall Islands accounting for the most significant ship registry countries.

 - 4. Operations.
 Maritime transportation is operated by large shipping companies that offer transport services to their customers and organize the utilization of their assets along shipping routes.
 Denmark and Switzerland have the head offices of the world’s two largest shipping lines, Maersk and MSC.

 - 5. Scrapping.
 Once a ship has completed its commercial life, often after being sold to secondary shipping markets, it will be brought to a scrapping yard to be disassembled and recycled.
-India and Bangladesh are among the most significant locations where ships are scrapped.
-Ships are usually bought for cash on secondary markets by the scrapping yards.
+India, Pakistan, and Bangladesh are among the most significant locations where ships are scrapped.
+Ships are usually bought for cash on secondary markets by scrapping yards.